docmarionum1/slack-archive-bot/README.md

         python import.py export

     This will create a file `slack.sqlite`.
-1. Create a new [bot user](https://api.slack.com/bot-users) on your slack channel and get the API key.
-Start the bot with:
+1. Create a new Classic Slack App: https://api.slack.com/rtm#create_a_classic_slack_app and a legacy bot user.

         export SLACK_API_TOKEN=<API_TOKEN> && python archivebot.py

-    Where API_TOKEN is the token you got when creating the bot user.
+    Where API_TOKEN is the Bot User OAuth Access Token you got.

 ## Archiving New Messages